 - Use bacon grease in place of butter for a richer cornbread.

-How to Serve Cornbread with Self Rising Flour
+How to Make Self Rising Cornbread

-Tightly wrap the leftover cornbread in plastic wrap or aluminum foil, or transfer to an airtight plastic zipper bag.
+Tightly wrap the leftover cornbread in plastic wrap or aluminum foil, or transfer it to an airtight plastic zipper bag.
 It’ll keep well for up to 2 days at room temperature, or for up to 5 days in the refrigerator.

-Self Rising Cornbread
+Self Rising Cornmeal Cornbread

 Equipment